-The blockchain technology has hit the shipping industry in a major way as many shipping companies are looking forward to make information flow more smoothly across business categories and making trade-related office procedures swifter and more efficient.
+Blockchain technology has hit the shipping industry in a major way as many shipping companies are looking forward to making information flow more smoothly across business categories and making trade-related office procedures swifter and more efficient.

 Let’s take a look at some of the most important developments in the field of blockchain technology in the maritime industry in 2018.

 1.First-Ever Bill Of Lading Issues With Blockchain Technology

 In August 2018, the first-ever container processed with the revolutionary new blockchain-based CargoX Smart Bill of Lading™ was released successfully in the Port of Koper, Slovenia (EU) .

 The Bill of Lading for this shipment has been issued electronically and transferred with the help of an ultra-secure and reliable public blockchain network in just minutes instead of days or weeks, and the chances of loss, theft or damage to the Bill of Lading have been dramatically reduced to near-zero.

 2. World’s First Shipping Transaction On Ethereum Blockchain

 In March 2018, 300cubits announced the successful completion of the first trial shipment in its smart contract deployed on the Ethereum blockchain.
 TEU tokens held as booking deposit on blockchain have been successfully returned to the users upon receipt of port EDI message on a textile shipment.